rohankhudedev/Integrated-features-of-datatable/README.md

 6. Rename `php/` to `plugin/` (for our convenience)

-7. For configuration of database settings goto php/->config.php.
+7. For configuration of database settings open `php/config.php`.
 Your configuration will look like this :

 ```php
 $sql_details = array(